Project Guidelines and Application

 Maximum $20,000

-- The per acreage rate can only be applied once per field annually.
+- The per acre rate can only be applied once per field annually.

-- This rate cannot be combined with subsurface P application on the same field in the same year.
+- This rate cannot be combined with subsurface P application in the same funding year or the same crop.

 - Funding cannot be stacked with other funding programs.